Duluth Breaks Its All-Time Seasonal Snowfall Record

 Image credit: Minnesota DNR State Climatology Office

 With a wintry blast early in the morning on Thursday April 20, Duluth received two inches of snow, breaking its all-time seasonal snowfall record.
-Additional snow since then has raised the season total to With 139 inches (and counting), the 2022-23 winter has surpassed the 135.4 inches to secure the top spot.
+Additional snow after that raised the season total to 140.1 inches.
+The old record was 135.4 inches, during the legendary 1995-96 winter.

 Indeed, the winter of 2022-23 has been one of the snowiest on record across much of Minnesota.
-In addition to Duluth's new record, St. Cloud was ranked 2nd all-time with 86.6 inches (through April 20), and the Twin Cities had 90.3 inches, putting it in third place.
+In addition to Duluth's new record, St. Cloud recorded 88.2 inches for the season, just edging out the old record of 87.9 inches from 1964-65.
+The Twin Cities recorded 90.3 inches, putting it in third place.
 These stations all have over 100 years of consistent snowfall records.
-Rochester was ranked #12 with 63.3 inches, and Minnesota's other "first-order" station at International Falls was slightly above normal for the date, at 76.1 inches, but not (yet) in significant or extreme territory.
+Rochester was ranked #12 with 63.3 inches, and Minnesota's other "first-order" station at International Falls finished above normal, at 84.2 inches, but not in significant or extreme territory.

-The vast majority of the state has been above-normal for snowfall, with the only exceptions in the extreme south.
-The National Weather Service Cooperative observer at the Wolf Ridge Environmental Learning Center had reported 153 inches, and the Cooperative observer 7 miles northwest of Two Harbors was close behind with 147.8 inches.
+The vast majority of the state received above-normal for snowfall, with the only exceptions in the extreme south.
+The National Weather Service Cooperative observer at the Wolf Ridge Environmental Learning Center reported 156.1 inches, and the Cooperative observer 7 miles northwest of Two Harbors was close behind with 151.4 inches.
 The official state record for seasonal snowfall is 170.5 inches, from the Pigeon River Bridge near Grand Portage during the 1949-50 season.

 snowfall graph